-Maintenance gross margin percentage remained flat at 83% for the three months ended July 31, 2020 and July 31, 2019.
+Maintenance gross margin percentage decreased from 83% to 79% for the three months ended July 31, 2021 and July 31, 2020, due to lower maintenance revenue and increase in personnel costs.
 The primary cost component is maintenance staffing, which is relatively inelastic in the short term.